Nissan CG engine

-The CG engine is a 1.0 L, 1.3 L or 1.35 L straight-4 piston engine from Nissan's Aichi Kikai division.
+The CG engine is a range of 1.0 to 1.35 litre straight-4 piston engines from Nissan's Aichi Kikai division.
 It is an aluminum DOHC 16-valve design.
 The engine was developed for use in the Nissan Micra/March K11 series.
 All engines featured multi-point fuel injection.

 The motor has also been used in many Nissan Forklift models.

 The breakdown of the engine code is as follows: